Please submit all media inquiries to email@example.com or call 202.429.3869.

 Prior to joining the Institute, Hege was appointed for three years as coordinator and armed groups expert of the U.N.
 Group of Experts on the DRC investigating and reporting on arms embargo violations for the Security Council's Sanctions Committee, including researching military integration challenges, illicit trade in natural resources and egregious human rights violations.
 He has previously served as an external advisor on security reforms and transitional arrangements in support of peace processes in Nepal and Lebanon with the Peace Appeal Foundation, as well as an analyst on the impact of organized crime on communities in Mexico and Colombia for the Norwegian Refugee Council, and managed programs on security sector reform in Central Africa and Southeast Asia with NYU’s Center on International Cooperation.
 He similarly held positions as a DDR officer within the U.N.
 Peacekeeping Mission in the DR Congo and a policy officer for Jesuit Refugee Service in Burundi.
 From 2002 to 2004, Hege was awarded a Fulbright scholarship to study the role of and work alongside religious organizations in conflict zones in Colombia.

-Steve has masters degrees in international law/affairs and conflict resolution from Columbia University (New York), Sciences-Po (Paris) and Universidad de Los Andes (Bogotá) in addition to his undergraduate degree in theology and peace & justice studies at Boston College.
+Hege has master's in international law/affairs and conflict resolution from Columbia University (New York), Sciences-Po (Paris) and Universidad de Los Andes (Bogotá) in addition to his bachelor's in theology and peace & justice studies at Boston College.